rfo909/CFT/doc/Doc.md

 **CFT is an interactive programmable environment for automation.**

-Automating tasks is done by creating functions, which are named sequences of code.
-Functions call each other, as well as a library of global functions, and functions inside system objects, such as:
+Automation is done by creating custom functions, which call each other, as well as a set of global functions, and member functions inside objects returned from global functions, as well as member functions inside other objects.

-- directories
+- directory objects

-- files
+- file objects

 - lists